fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 # Node Specifications

 Running a Ethereum node for a custom network like LUKSO is not a one‑size‑fits‑all affair.
 Hardware needs grow with the amount of historical data you keep and the additional services you plan to enable.
-This guide compares three typical setups.
+The following table shows the typical node setups.

 | Node Type                  | Description                                                               |
 | -------------------------- | ------------------------------------------------------------------------- |